 Second, blogging actually costs money.
 Before you can really get going with a blog under your own URL, you have to purchase that domain.
 A domain is a yearly expense, and for us specifically, atomicredhead.com costs $15 a year.
 This is where I’ll get into using “we” and “us” as this blog is a team effort.
 My husband, Patrick, is also very involved with Atomic Redhead.

 Then there is the stuff we use to do photos with.
 We use one camera, a Nikon D500, and a few different lenses.
 But usually we just have one on us when we shoot.
 Then we use both Adobe Lightroom and Photoshop to edit my photos.
 A side note on this, I do not overly edit my photos.
 Like I don’t make myself or portions of my body to appear smaller or bigger.
-I use Lightroom to make color and lens correction adjustments, and Photoshop to apply my watermark, and maybe some other things.
+I use Lightroom to make color and lens correction adjustments, and Photoshop to apply my watermark, apply a banner, and maybe some other things.
 Like once I photoshopped out a dude in the background of my photo.
 But I digress.
 Anyway, Lightroom and Photoshop are not cheap.
 But Adobe finally woke up that their products cost so much, and they opted to do a monthly subscription plan.
 There are different types of plans, the one we use is $10 a month.

 Thirdly, there is the time that actually goes into blogging.